 Robotic Intention Visualisation in Human-Robot Collaboration

-A tighter integration of work routines requires improved approaches to support awareness in human-robotic co-working spaces.
-The specific focus of project 2.1 is on the representation of robotic intentions in the design of custom Human-Machine Interfaces to ensure a seamless collaboration between the human and the robotic agent, with an eye to AR/MR-based solutions.
-The ultimate scientific purpose is the empowerment of the human workforce by adopting a human-centered approach to automation, thus involving end-users all along the design process.
+The specific focus of Project 2.1 is on the representation of robotic intentions in the design of custom Human-Machine Interfaces to enable the collaboration between human and robots to jointly complete high-stake tasks in complex environments.
+The ultimate scientific purpose is the augmentation of the human workforce by adopting a human-centered approach to automation, thus involving end-users all along the design process.

 Research activities